nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func Bind(user []byte, keys []interop.PublicKey)
 ```

-Bind method produces notification to bind specified public keys in NeoFSID contract in side chain\.
-Can be invoked only by specified user\.
+Bind method produces notification to bind the specified public keys in NeoFSID contract in the sidechain\.
+It can be invoked only by specified user\.

 This method produces Bind notification\.
-Method panics if keys are not 33 byte long\.
-User argument must be valid 20 byte script hash\.
+This method panics if keys are not 33 byte long\.
+User argument must be a valid 20 byte script hash\.

 ##### Cheque